 So if you’re someone who, like me, tends to gravitate towards the darker and moodier edits and final products, you might want to reign all that moodiness in a bit, and unleash all of its potential when you take photos of some dramatic springtime stormy clouds.

 Similarly, if you have a very serious, intense-looking dog (ahem, Loki), in the middle of a spring flower field, you might find that the photo doesn’t “Feel” right… because of the disconnect between the dog and the scene!
-There is so much to this topic which I cover in the Learning Community, and in the Next Level course.
+There is so much to this topic that I talk about it almost every single month in the Learning Journey’s Monthly Critiques!

 These two photos were taken only minutes apart, but the editing had to be very different for each.
 Each one has quite a different “mood” ONLY due to his expression!
 Imagine how different the mood would be with a super happy floofy golden retriever puppy bounding through the flowers, instead of a lying down border collie.